 Year 1 CURRICULUM

 To help ensure that the children settle well into Year 1 after their year in Foundation, many routines are kept the same.
-For example, the self-registration system (when children put their name card into a basket to indicate what they are doing for lunch) and the carousel activities (when children complete a different activity every day when they arrive at school.
 The curriculum offered in Year 1 continues to be played-based like the Foundation Stage Curriculum and provides children with a smooth transition from their experiences in their first year at school.
 Learning continues to take place both in the classroom as well as outside, where staff observe the children at play and support their learning where appropriate.
 To encourage the children’s natural curiosity, they are encouraged to learn more about the world around them by asking questions and to find out answers by talking to others.
 Visitors are invited into school from time to time, so that the children can learn more about other people’s memories, knowledge and areas of expertise.
 For example, the children wanted to find out more about pets and so a group of children visited the local vet’s surgery.
 Many parents also brought in their pets to show us and provide the children with first hand experience of a range of different animals.